If there is one thing that Kentucky does well – it is fall! These are some of the best places to experience fall in Kentucky!

 Some visitor-favorite activities include biking, rock climbing, boating, and kayaking.
 It’s one of the best destinations for rock climbing in Kentucky.

-The Red River Gorge is one of the main attractions here (see more below!) because it has unique geological formations and sandstone arches.
+The Red River Gorge is one of the main attractions here (see more below!) because it has unique geological formations and sandstone arches and while it is beautiful during the Kentucky winter, it really shines during fall!

 The national forest spans over 2 million acres and 21 counties, so there’s definitely a lot to explore.
 Although it’s a must-visit any time of the year, the national forest is especially popular in the fall.